Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 47 - TransE.
 It is basically instead of sorting messy paragraphs of text, it stores the exact facts as connected dots, this makes it really fast.
 Weak point :
   As I said earlier it saves the exact words while connecting, if the words are emotional or defining a feeling then it can get slow and can also malfunction.

+*Day 48 - The Dropout Engine.
+I didnt know that Dropout feature was already built in Pytorch so I had to try it.
+So it basically make the model to learn and prevents just memorizing by adding randomness.
+Weak point :
+  It didnt had any weakness but this process is time consuming and takes more computing power.